Khadija-Omar/dsc-phase-three-project/README.md

-# Your Task : Predict customer churn using a classification algorithm model
+# Your Task: Predict customer churn using a classification algorithm model